ashokrajar/umsl/README.md

 ## Building for production

+### Docker/K8 deployment

+To create a docker container and upload to Amazon ECR

+    ./build.sh -p
+    ./build.sh # to only build containers locally

 ### Packaging as jar

 To build the final jar and optimize the UMSL application for production, run: